cjm96/WDM_GW_wavelets/docs/source/theory.rst

 The Discrete WDM Wavelet Transform
 ----------------------------------

+This section relates to the example notebook `./examples/motivating_the_discrete_wavelet_transform.ipynb`.

 This section defines the discrete WDM wavelet transform, present its exact formulation, and describe a computationally efficient implementation suitable for practical use.